 Day 3.
 Zabljak – Kotor - Budva (190 km)

 From the mountains, we head down to the Montenegrin coast.
-The old town of Kotor is a gem hidden in Boca bay.
+The old town of Kotor is a gem hidden in Boca Bay.
 The medieval town has a lot to offer and the walking tour through the characteristic Venetian houses feels different.
 Next, we drive to Budva, the capital of Montenegrin tourism.
 Budva has long beaches, delicious seafood, many cafes, and a lovely small old town.
 Accommodation in Budva.

 Day 4.
 Budva – Blagaj – Mostar (215 km)

 Leaving behind the Adriatic coast, the trip goes to Bosnia and Hercegovina.
 Today we will explore the southern part of the country.
 Blagaj is a little town situated near the river Buna.
 The Blagaj Tekke stands by the source of the river and it is an important religious destination.
 After lunch, we drive to the city of Mostar.
-The old town by the Neretva river has a rich history since Ottoman Empire.
+The old town by the Neretva River has a rich history since the Ottoman Empire.
 The walking tour takes you around the old bazaar and Stari Most, after which the city is named.
 Accommodation in Mostar.

 Day 5.
 Mostar – Sarajevo – Mostar (260 km)